 CIGNA forced to pay benefits of $498,000 plus interest and fees after Court Ruling

 Before he won the largest verdict in Missouri in 2008, the same client had to go Federal Court to force CIGNA to pay him money he was owed under a Disability Policy that he had through work.
 CIGNA Insurance Company said that because the man had slight residual movement in his shoulders and lower limbs he had not lost complete use of his limbs within the meaning of its disability policy.
 CIGNA claimed that a Federal law known as ERISA gave it discretion to deny the benefits that he had paid for through payroll deductions.
-Matt Davis and Tim Gallagher sued CIGNA in Federal Court.
-In a decision that is now being used by other lawyers across the country a Federal Court Judge found that CIGNA “committed a procedural irregularity by failing to use proper judgment in reviewing (the) claim result(ing) in a total lack of faith in the integrity of the decision making process.”
+Tim sued CIGNA in Federal Court.
+The Judge found that CIGNA “committed a procedural irregularity by failing to use proper judgment in reviewing (the) claim result(ing) in a total lack of faith in the integrity of the decision making process.”
 CIGNA didn’t even appeal the ruling, but instead paid the full amount of benefits in the amount of $498,000 plus interest and attorneys’ fees.
+Case No. 4:06CV1677 CDP

 Largest personal injury verdict in Saint Louis County History

-Tim Gallagher and Matt Davis, along with Co-counsel Robert M.N.
-Palmer of Springfield, MO, represented a 48 year old man and his wife in a trial against a motorist who caused a crash in Wentzville, MO in December, 2004, that left the man a quadriplegic.
-On May 9, 2008, after a week long trial, a St. Louis County jury returned a verdict for the plaintiffs in the amount of 21 Million Dollars.
-After the trial the Judge assessed pre judgment interest on the verdict to bring the total judgment to just under 25 Million Dollars.
+Tim along with Co-counsel Robert M.N.
+Palmer of Springfield, MO, represented a 48-year-old man and his wife in a trial against a motorist who caused a crash in Wentzville, MO in December, 2004, that left the man a quadriplegic.
+On May 9, 2008, after a week-long trial, a St. Louis County jury returned a verdict for the plaintiffs in the amount of 21 Million Dollars.
+After the verdict the Judge assessed pre judgment interest to bring the total judgment to just under 25 Million Dollars.
 The Missouri Lawyers Weekly reported the verdict as both the largest personal injury verdict in the history of St. Louis County and the largest verdict in a personal injury case in the State of Missouri in 2008.
+Case 2105CC-04215

 Settlement for former pitcher for St. Louis Cardinals